evgenyneu/evgenii.com/app/blog/_posts/2015-03-29-testing-activity-in-android-studio-tutorial-part-1.md

 layout: blog_post
 layout_class: Content--hasImagesWithBorder
 title: "Testing activity in Android Studio.
 Part 1."
-meta_description: "This tutorial shows how to setup tests in Android Studio and write test for basic UI interactions."
+meta_description: "This tutorial shows how to setup tests in Android Studio and write a test for basic UI interactions."
 tags: programming
 ---